 Most of the mansions will include an audio tour with tickets (which lasts about 40 minutes) and you are free to wander around the grounds as you please afterwards.
 Last entry is at 4:00 PM, so if you’re going to do more than one mansion, make sure you add in some extra time.

 5:00 PM – Dinner in Newport

 Head back into Newport for dinner.
 There are plenty of places to eat, many offering a selection of seafood options.
-If you’re interested in making the most of the local food scene, it might be worth taking a Newport food tour while you’re in town.
+If you’re interested in making the most of the local food scene, it might be worth hopping on a Newport food tour while you’re in town.